revomatico/sonar-scanner-cli-docker/README.md

 # SonarScanner CLI

-This is the Git repository that contains source for [SonarScanner CLI](https://github.com/SonarSource/sonar-scanner-cli) Docker images.
+This is a fork of [SonarScanner CLI](https://github.com/SonarSource/sonar-scanner-cli) Docker images.
-Images are available on [Docker Hub](https://hub.docker.com/r/sonarsource/sonar-scanner-cli).
+Images are available on [Docker Hub](https://hub.docker.com/r/revomatico/sonar-scanner).

 NB: These Docker images are not compatible with C/C#/C++/Objective-C projects.